 Cryptocurrency is constantly in the news as well-known financial institutions and companies add Bitcoin to their balance sheets.
 In recent times, the less volatile assets within cryptocurrency — stablecoins — are also making their way onto investors’ radars.
 The most popular stablecoin is Tether (USDT).

 What Is Tether?

 Tether is a blockchain-based cryptocurrency that is backed by the U.S. dollar.
 This means there are actual dollars kept in reserves at financial institutions serving as collateral.
 Stablecoins, when fully backed by the dollar, have a 1:1 relationship with USD.
-You can expect stablecoins to stay stable, as the name suggests, unlike their popular cryptocurrency counterparts, Bitcoin and Ethereum.
+You can expect stablecoin prices to stay stable, as the name suggests, unlike their popular cryptocurrency counterparts, Bitcoin and Ethereum.

 The stablecoin sector aims to avoid volatility and allow cryptocurrency to be a store of value rather than a risky investment.
 Stablecoins also provide liquidity in a volatile cryptocurrency market where it would be hard to convert back and forth between cash and a cryptocurrency like Bitcoin.

-The most well known stablecoins are the USD-backed cryptocurrencies like Tether, Gemini Dollar and USD Coin.
+The most well-known stablecoins are the USD-backed cryptocurrencies like Tether, Gemini Dollar and USD Coin.
 However, other stablecoins use other types of collateral.
 Some are backed using fiat currencies, like the euro or yen, and others are backed by commodities, such as gold and silver.

 Good To Know

 Despite the 1:1 ratio of the popular USD stablecoins, there are typically minor fluctuations in the price of stablecoins.
 Most of the time, you’ll find that stablecoin values can have a difference of 1 to 3 cents.
 This is largely due to changes in liquidity and supply and demand, which are driven higher or lower by transactions, trading volume and market volatility.